1medium yellow onion, peeled (about the size of a baseball)

 2 scantteaspoons salt

 Equipment: 2 heavy non-stick rimmed baking sheets*

-Set oven racks in center preheat oven to 425 degrees.
+Set oven racks in center preheat oven to 425°F.

-Peel the potatoes, then coarsely grate them with the onion together in food processor or by hand using a box grater.
-Place potato mixture in a fine sieve and press down firmly with paper towel to remove excess moisture.
-Stir and repeat a few times with fresh paper towels until liquid is mostly drained.
-Transfer potato mixture to bowl and mix in eggs, salt, baking powder and flour.
+Peel the potatoes, then coarsely grate them with the onion together in a food processor or by hand using a box grater.
+Place the potato and onion mixture in a fine sieve and press down firmly with a wad of paper towels to remove excess moisture.
+Stir and repeat a few times with fresh paper towels until the liquid is mostly drained.
+Transfer the potato and onion mixture to a large bowl and mix in the eggs, salt, baking powder, and flour.

 Fill two heavy non-stick rimmed baking sheets with 1/2 cup oil each.
-Place pans in oven for 10 minutes to heat the oil.
-Wearing oven mitts, carefully remove pans from oven.
-Drop batter by the 1/4-cupful onto baking sheets, spacing about 1-1/2 inches apart.
-Using the bottom of the measuring cup or a spoon, press down on pancakes to flatten just slightly.
-Bake for 15-20 minutes, or until bottoms are crisp and golden.
-Carefully remove pans from oven and flip latkes (tongs are the best tool as a spatula may cause oil to splatter).
-Place pans back in oven and cook until latkes are crisp and golden brown all over, about 10 minutes more.
-Remove pans from oven and transfer latkes to large platter lined with paper towels.
+Place the pans in the oven for 10 minutes to heat the oil.
+Wearing oven mitts, very carefully remove the pans from the oven.
+Drop the batter by the 1/4-cupful onto the baking sheets, spacing the latkes about 1-1/2 inches apart.
+Using the bottom of the measuring cup or a spoon, press down on the latkes to flatten just slightly.
+Bake for 15 to 20 minutes, or until the bottoms are crisp and golden.
+Carefully remove the pans from oven and flip the latkes (tongs are the best tool as a spatula may cause oil to splatter).
+Place the pans back in the oven and cook until the latkes are crisp and golden brown all over, about 10 minutes more.
+Remove the pans from the oven and transfer the latkes to a large platter lined with paper towels.
 Serve immediately with sour cream or apple sauce, if desired.

 *It is very important to use non-stick baking sheets so the latkes don't stick.